 Given that some solutions may not be compatible with others, make certain that you conduct thorough research to ensure that the solution for Problem A is not going to clash with the solution for Problem B. Try to establish what the extended workflow will look like before making any purchases.

-Super Users are your champions for the implementation process, members of the staff that the others can turn to for help.
-They have excellent communication skills, a positive attitude, and an aptitude for picking up new Point of Care technology quickly.
+Super Users, both nurses and CNAs) are your champions for the implementation process, members of the staff that the others can turn to for help.
+They have excellent communication skills, a positive attitude, and an aptitude for picking up new POC technology quickly.
 They are your beta testers and the first members of staff who get trained on any incoming implementations.
 With their help, transitions should be smoother and with much less fuss.
 Make it very clear that others can turn to Super Users as needed.

 4 – Develop Communication Skills

-Communication is so crucial to implementing a new Point of Care system that you should look for any and every opportunity to give refresher training on communication skills.
+Communication is so crucial to implementing a new CNA POC system that you should look for any and every opportunity to give refresher training on communication skills.
 This includes basic soft skills (manners, active listening, showing outward positivity) as well as a proper understanding of what to say and how to say it when speaking to different groups (patients/residents vs. physicians, for example; patients need positivity and reassurance while physicians need straight facts and numbers).

 5 – Make Messages Clear